-The UBC Immigration documents reminder system is a new feature in the SSC.
+The UBC Immigration documents reminder system is a feature in the Student Service Centre (SSC).
 It helps you stay on top of your document expiry dates by emailing you reminders before the expiry dates.
-After you enter the expiry dates of your important documents, the Reminder System will send an email to you a few months before one of your documents will expire so that you can take an action ahead of time to renew or apply for a new document.
+After you enter the expiry dates of your important documents, the Reminder System will send an email to you a few months before one of your documents will expire so that you can take action ahead of time to renew or apply for a new document.

 Immigration documents reminder system

 The reminder system is a requirement for international degree students.
 Once you enter expiry dates and information into all of the document fields, you will not get emails from the system until it is time to start the renewing/application processes.

 Usually, you receive a reminder for the following reasons: